lichangling3/population-genetics/README.md

 	You have two possible ways to perform the simulation : with our without a fasta file.

-If you do not want to work with a fasta file you need to enter all the factors the simulation needs. :
+If you do not want to work with a fasta file you need to enter all the factors the simulation needs :
     • The time of simulation or the number of generations with -T (default value : 10)
     • The number of repetitions of the simulation with -R (default value : 2)
     • The size of the population with -N (default value : 100)